-Unfortunately these limits aren’t even remotely competitive when one considers that Starling offers practically unlimited fee free foreign withdrawals (capped at £300 per day, mean you could withdraw £9k over the course of a month).
-Monzo itself started as prepay travel card offering the same, but over time has slowly grown worse a travel companion.
+Unfortunately these limits aren’t even remotely competitive when one considers that Starling offers practically unlimited fee free foreign withdrawals (capped at £300 per day, meaning you could withdraw £9k over the course of a month).
+Monzo itself started as prepay travel card offering the same, but over time has slowly grown worse as a travel companion.
 For this reason it is doesn’t make it near the top of our list of the ‘best cards for foreign spending’

 Free cash deposits

-Another perk of the Premium account is the ability to make five cash deposits a month completely free.
+Another perk of the Monzo Premium account is the ability to make five cash deposits a month completely free.
 The free Monzo account charges £1 per deposit.

-Again Monzo loses out here as cash deposits are free with Starling, and have always been free with the traditional branch based banks.
+Whilst useful for those that do need to deposit cash, Monzo loses out here as cash deposits are free with Starling, and have always been free with the traditional branch based banks.

 Discounted airport lounge access